 Our Association is devoted to the interdisciplinary study of the culture, history, literature, sociology, demography, folklore, and politics of Italians in America.
 Since its founding, IASA has published over thirty volumes of the proceedings of its annual conference meetings.
 Among our members are the most noted professional authorities as well as ethusiastic lay persons.
 IASA uses scientific and scholarly methods as it seeks to explore and disseminate authentic information and interpretation of the wide-ranging experiences of Italians in America.

-- IASA publishes a semi-annual national newsletter in PDF format, as well as a new blog on this Website;
+- IASA publishes a new blog on this Website;

 - includes active regional chapters--Long Island Chapter and Western Regional Chapter; presents annual scholarships and conference subsidies to graduate students whose work focuses on Italian American experience;

 - sponsors joint conferences and programs with such groups as Immigration History Research Center, the Center for Migration Studies, the Balch Institute (Philadelphia), the American Jewish Historical Society, the American Historical Association, the Canadian Italian Historical Association, the National Italian American Foundation, the Order of the Sons of Italy, the National Organization of Italian American Women, UNICO, the John D. Calandra Italian American Institute, the Hofstra University Cultural Center, and other university and community cultural centers worldwide;